boystrange/astro/exposure/index.md

 into $n$ separate sub exposures each of duration $t$ seconds, where $T=tn$.

-What we need to do now is to work out the total noise level of the final stack of n images that we will have at the end of our imaging session.
+What we need to do now is to work out the total noise level of the final stack of $n$ images that we will have at the end of our imaging session.
 The lower the total noise level of that final stacked image, the better our final image will look and the more faint detail we will be able to see.
 In fact we will calculate the noise of the darkest parts of the image where the only signal comes from the